JeremyHe1209/ByteBlitz-Python/README-en.md

 **Want to know our progress?**

 Download [game.tldr](https://raw.githubusercontent.com/JeremyHe1209/ByteBlitz/main/game.tldr) and open it with [tldraw](https://www.tldraw.com).
 This file shows in detail the specific members of each class, the relationship between classes, and our current completion status.
-(This file is updated slowly, and the introduction of the newly completed class may not be accurate.)
+(This file is updated slowly, and the introduction of the newly completed class may **not be accurate**.)

 **Want to join us officially?**